 A valuation at 1 April 2012 will decide which ATED band the property will fall into for five years.
 This could change if the property is developed or falls outside of ATED completely, or moves back in again (for example, it becomes a non-residential property and then residential again).

 If HMRC challenge a valuation and find that it's wrong, the person responsible for paying ATED may have to pay penalties as well as the increased ATED payable, plus interest for late payment.

-You can ask HMRC to confirm your view of the appropriate banding of the property by sending your valuation for a Pre-Return Banding Check (PRBC).
+You can ask HMRC to confirm your view of the appropriate banding of the property by sending your valuation for a PRBC.
 Please note, a PRBC will only be available to those who reasonably believe that their property valuation falls within a 10 per cent variance of a banding threshold.

 HMRC will only confirm that they agree to the banding proposed and not the specific valuation of the property.
 That confirmation must not be used for any other purposes.

 In some cases, the inside of the building might need to be examined as part of the check.
 HMRC will be able to enquire into returns and challenge valuations, but they will normally be able to accept valuations prepared by a professional property valuer.

 If your dwelling falls within the scope of ATED, then regardless of any reliefs that may apply, you will need to complete and send HMRC a return on which you can claim any reliefs that may be due.

 You must send your completed return and payment by 30 April at the beginning of each ATED period.
 An ATED period lasts for one year and begins on 1 April.